robgaston/osgw2/index.md

     1. confirm PostGIS is enabled on your database

-1. (optional) install [QGIS](http://www.qgis.org/en/site/forusers/download.html) if you want to quickly visualize your PostGIS tables on a map

 1. **extra credit**: if you finish early (or already have these installed), find someone who is still working and help them along

 ---